bynayt/CDMBootcamp2026/docs/info.md

 ## How it works

-Push the button.
+Use the DIP switch to control the 7-segment display

 ## How to test

-Test the file.
+Use the DIP switch to control the 7-segment display

 ## External hardware

-Test the file.
+7-segment display